MathBuddy: A Multimodal System for Affective Math Tutoring: User Study Analysis Details

 where $\Delta t_{ij}^{(u)}$ is the cumulative time from the start of the session up to the $j$-th detection.
 The result is a temporally standardized view of facial emotion dynamics across all participants.
 This normalization enabled comparison of emotion frequencies across participants on a common temporal axis ranging from 0 (session start) to 1 (session end).

-Figure~\ref{fig:facial_histogram} shows the relative density of detected emotions aggregated across participants and grouped into temporal bins, while Figure~\ref{fig:facial_curves} show the resulting mean time series with shaded areas representing one standard deviation, separately for Emotion OFF (blue) and Emotion ON (orange) conditions.
+\autoref{fig:facial_histogram} shows the relative density of detected emotions aggregated across participants and grouped into temporal bins, while \autoref{fig:facial_curves} show the resulting mean time series with shaded areas representing one standard deviation, separately for Emotion OFF (blue) and Emotion ON (orange) conditions.
 These curves capture the general trends in emotion distribution over time and the degree of agreement among participants.
 A wide standard deviation band indicates higher variability—i.e., some users expressed the emotion frequently in that bin, others not at all.
 Overall, both conditions show overlapping trends, with slight increases in positive emotions at the end of the session under Emotion ON.
 However, variability remains high across participants, especially for positive expressions, limiting the strength of conclusions.

 To statistically test for distributional differences between conditions, we computed two shape-based metrics per user and emotion class: \begin{itemize} \item \textbf{Centroid}: the weighted temporal center of the emotion distribution; \item \textbf{Skewness}: the temporal distribution asymmetry (positive = delayed, negative = early). \end{itemize}